Build Notes 🛠️

 4) On-Chain Approvals Before Trading

-Before placing orders, I run one-time Polygon approvals for USDC.e and CTF across the exchange contracts used by normal and negative-risk markets.
-In-app, I execute six transactions and verify completion.
+Before placing orders, I run one-time Polygon approvals for pUSD and CTF across the V2 exchange contracts used by normal and negative-risk markets.
+If a wallet starts with only USDC.e, I wrap to pUSD first via Collateral Onramp.
+In-app, I execute six approval transactions and verify completion.

 approveto Neg-Risk Adapter - CTF